Fraud Blocker

 Moroccan specialties not to be missed

-- Sweet mint tea (at all times and for all occasions)
+• Sweet mint tea (at all times, for all reasons)

-- Moroccan craftsmanship: pottery and ceramics, Berber rugs and Kilim, recycled tire baskets, leather poufs, and basketry objects…
+• Moroccan craftsmanship: pottery and ceramics, Berber rugs and kilim, recycled tire baskets, leather poufs, woven baskets… the “we’ll just look” trap